Stephen Handelman, Executive Editor/Editor-in-Chief

 Steve Handelman is the Editor-in-Chief of The Crime Report.
 A former columnist, foreign correspondent and senior writer for Time Magazine and The Toronto Star, his articles and op-eds have appeared in newspapers, magazines, and academic journals around the world, including The New York Times, The Wall Street Journal, The Independent (UK), and Foreign Affairs.
 He is the author of Comrade Criminal: Russia’s New Mafiya (Yale University Press), the first account of the rise of organized crime in post-Soviet Russia, which was on The New York Times Notable Books of the Year list.
 In a follow-up book, Mr. Handelman unraveled the Soviet bio-weapons program in Biohazar (Random House).
 Currently, he is the director of Center on Media, Crime and Justice at John Jay College of Criminal Justice in New York, and managing editor of Americas Quarterly.

-Cara Tabachnick, Managing Editor
+Cara Tabachnick, Contributing Editor

 Ted Gest, News Editor